luau-lang/rfcs/docs/function-math-lerp.md

 Some applications may require some of these properties but not others.
 Enforcing all of these properties is expensive, with the most difficult property being determinacy, as many pairs of `b` and `a` of opposite signs will overflow the `b-a` computation.
 [C++ std::lerp](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0811r3.html) uses a different formula to handle interpolation for `a` and `b` of different signs.

-In practice, exactness can be crucial for some applications as in common use cases, such as interpolating object's motion from A to B, not reaching the exact final position may result in not triggering conditions based on comparing the result.
+In practice, exactness can be crucial for some applications as in common use cases, such as interpolating an object's motion from A to B, not reaching the exact final position may result in not triggering conditions based on comparing the result.
 Boundedness may be important when the result of `lerp` is an input to another function; for example, reverse trigonometric functions like `math.acos` will produce NaN for out of range inputs.
 Consistency can be valuable to avoid sub-pixel jitter in cases where the object is supposed to stay in place during an animation sequence where the position is being interpolated between two equal points.
 Similarly, monotonicity can be valuable to avoid sub-pixel jitter in reverse direction of motion in case the object is interpolated between two points.

 Thus, ideally we would like to find a function that is exact, monotonic, bounded and consistent; and, of course, enforcing these properties should come at the minimum performance cost.

 The following commonly encountered formulas have been evaluated for numerical properties, using a combination of numerical reasoning, exhaustive searches and randomized fuzzing.
 The analysis has been performed for 32-bit floats; it should hold for 64-bit floats as well.
-Monotonicity is only checked in `[0, 1]` interval; we also assume `a <= b` for the sake of this analysis.
+Monotonicity is only checked in the `[0, 1]` interval; we also assume `a <= b` for the sake of this analysis.

 ```c++
 // exactness 0, monotonicity 1, determinacy 0, boundedness 0, consistency 1